COOORN/AssistGPT/README.md

 Full privacy: all completely local using localForage(an indexedDB wrapper).

 ### To - do not in any order:

 - Web browsing
 - [x] more sustainable and cost effective memory(currently tokenizing all message history each time)
- - import and export data
+- [x] import and export data
+- 1.  not sure how long term sustainable clipboard is
 - [x] notes - STILL EXPERIMENTAL(removed for now until it becomes useful)
   - 1. need to add editing and deleting notes
   - 2. need to let ai access notes
 - [x] viewing to-dos
 - now can edit
 - better API key auth